tytydraco/yessleep/out/My_house_is_a_monster_hive.md

 Stopping right infront of us almost sliding on the massacre of abominations it spoke in a voice that made a banshee sound like an opera singer.
 "Stop murdering my children!"
 My dad was out of breath so I replied "Leave our house you and your spawn are not welcome here !"
 It's expression was that of a child not getting its way and it tried to attack while screeching "My hive will feast on your remains!"

-As it charged at me I angled the shovel, I was using as a weapon, in such a way that the momentum of the matriarch would split it in half.
-Lucky for me it worked perfectly.
-As the matriarch lay dead the whole house shook as thousands of insects screeched in an ear splitting harmony.
+As it charged at me I angled the shovel I was using as a weapon in such a way that the momentum of the matriarch would split it in half.
+Lucky for me, it worked perfectly.
+As the matriarch lay dead, the whole house shook as thousands of insects screeched in an ear, splitting harmony.
 Then there was nothing...

-Took a pretty penny to repair the damage that was done and a full weak to clean every corner of the house but there was no sign of the abominations.
-However ever since then I have the feeling of something watching my every move and that this wasn't the last time something unnatural happens to me...
+Took a pretty penny to repair the damage that was done and a full weak to clean every corner of the house, but there was no sign of the abominations.
+However, since then, I have the feeling of something watching my every move and that this wasn't the last time something unnatural happens to me...